-The first—commonly called the Rapture—is the imminent and instantaneous snatching of the church from the earth to meet the Lord in the air.
+The first event—commonly called the Rapture—is the imminent and instantaneous snatching of the church from the earth to meet the Lord in the air.
 Logic suggests that the split-second timing of the Rapture will leave the earth’s population wondering what happened.

-The second—appropriately termed the Second Coming—will be a spectacular event visible to the entire population of Planet Earth.
+The second event—appropriately termed the Second Coming—will be a spectacular event visible to the entire population of Planet Earth.
 The Second Coming is the still future event the angels prophesied to encourage the disciples following Christ’s ascension.

 In the final book of the New Testament, John recorded his vision of the revelation of Jesus Christ.